robocorp/rpaframework/_sources/libraries/cloud_google/index.rst.txt

 Robot Framework
 ===============

-This is a section which describes how to use the library in your Robot Framework tasks.
+This section describes how to use the library in your Robot Framework tasks.

 .. code-block:: robotframework
     :linenos: